CURRENT INITIATIVE: Riverview Outline Plan

 Lochearn Park Residential Infill Concept

-The 2017 Recreation Master Plan identified an overabundance of playgrounds and recommended that Lochearn Park be repurposed.
-Lochearn Park is in close proximity to the Willam Jessop Park on 57 Avenue and 57 Street for the local children and residents to continue to use a park if Lochearn Park was repurposed.
+The 2017 Recreation Master Plan identified an overabundance of playgrounds.
+Due to its close proximately to other playgrounds, the plan recommended that Lochearn Park be repurposed.
+Willam Jessop Park on 57 Avenue and 57 Street was identified as another neighbourhood park for the local children and residents to continue to use if Lochearn Park was repurposed.

 Council's Strategic Plan identifies both a need for more housing, and calls for a review of playgrounds and greenspaces for best use.
 To both these ends, Council explored what a residential infill project could look like at this site.